PostHog/posthog.com/contents/handbook/strategy/strategy.md

 Making money:

 The first 6-12 months we will focus solely on developer adoption.
 After that, we'll slowly and carefully start introducing paid features for our enterprise customers.
-Those will include
+Those will include:

 * Setting up a self-serve hosted version
 * Building some of the growth/ultimate plan features like experimentation